I Can't Lose

 "I Can't Lose" is a song by English DJ and record producer Mark Ronson with featured vocals by Keyone Starr.
 The song is a promotional single from Ronson's fourth studio album Uptown Special, released on 13 January 2015.

 Background

 The song was written as the follow-up to "Uptown Funk" from Uptown Special.
-"I Can't Lose" was written mostly by Jeff Bhasker and samples Snoop Dogg's "Ain't No Fun (If the Homies Can't Have None)" from Doggystyle and "Hot Music" by Soho; in an interview with The Guardian, Ronson described how Bhaskar had decided that the most appropriate way of discovering an appropriate vocalist for the song was to "drive through the deep south to find someone to sing it", an idea which Ronson loved.
+"I Can't Lose" was written mostly by Jeff Bhasker and samples Snoop Dogg's "Ain't No Fun (If the Homies Can't Have None)" and "Hot Music" by Soho; in an interview with The Guardian, Ronson described how Bhaskar had decided that the most appropriate way of discovering an appropriate vocalist for the song was to "drive through the deep south to find someone to sing it", an idea which Ronson loved.
 This trawling process led to Ronson and Bhaskar sifting through "a few hundred amazing singers" in assorted churches, nightclubs, bars and community centres.
 However they "had a very specific vocalist in mind", who turned out to be Keyone as both of them realised as she started singing in Mississippi State University.